dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 Strategy:

-	if traced loginOracle.isLoginSuccessful(:protocol as Protocol, :email as EMail, :password as Password) let pageAfterSubmit be LOGIN_SUCCESS_PAGE
+	rule pageAfterSubmit if traced loginOracle.isLoginSuccessful(:protocol as Protocol, :email as EMail, :password as Password) let pageAfterSubmit be LOGIN_SUCCESS_PAGE

 ##Step 21.
 Moving strategy and oracle to separate files